They never last long, again it’s all about work. And as the say time is money. If the ship stays more in the harbor, the company pays more.

 “Really you thought you would find a bus, or even a taxi?
 LOL”

-As we arrived late, I was offered to stay on board one more night but I absolutely wanted to disembark, to arrive…
+As we arrived late, the captain offered to stay on board one more night but I absolutely wanted to disembark, to arrive…

 … Because I was already thinking about what was coming next, about my project on this continent.